XseedSF/slides-react-testing/PITCHME.md

 - Compares it to the stored image
 - If test fails
   - Show differences between images
-  - If unexpected chages: Change code and retest
+  - If unexpected chages: Change code and test again
   - If expected changes: Update the stored image

 +++

-If we dont whant to write the expected result
+#### WHEN TO USE SNAPSHOTS

+- Dont want to manualy update expected value
+- Testing UI and UI changes
+- Testing reducers

++++

+Remember this test

 ```javascript
 describe("Add", () => {